Yellow-throated warbler: Description

-Other plumages of these birds – females immatures and non-breeding males – resemble washed-out versions of the summer males; in particular they have a less crisply defined strong head pattern.
-They also have less bright yellows, and dark grey feathers instead of black ones in the body plumage.
-Compared to many other New World warblers, sexual dimorphism is slight however.
+The females, immatures and non-breeding males resemble washed-out versions of the summer males; in particular they have a less crisply defined strong head pattern.
+They also have less bright yellows, and dark gray feathers instead of black ones in the body plumage.
+Compared to many other New World warblers, sexual dimorphism is slight.

 The males' songs are clear, descending whistles.
 The calls are high sees or sharp chips.